softwarepub/hermes/docs/adr/0002-use-a-common-data-model.md

 We need a data model that's

-- extensible, to take up metaedata that cannot yet be included in CodeMeta.json
+- extensible, to take up metadata that cannot yet be included in CodeMeta.json
 - compatible with RO-Crate

 to exchange data between modules.